What is the name of the form of government? Form of government

 A constitutional monarchy:

-The monarch, as an elected body, has limited powers.
+The monarch, and the elected body has limited powers.
 Jordan, Morocco.

 • Parliamentary.

 An elected body, and the monarch has limited powers.
-UK, Japan, Denmark.
+Great Britain, Japan, Denmark.

 Republic: